tormeh/cargo-dep-health/README.md

-# cargo-dep-health
+# WIP cargo-dep-health

-[WIP] See development health of your dependencies
+See development health of your dependencies

+This is a work in progress and may never become useful.